 2. Assessment day

-Upon completion of the assessment day, our Consultant Psychologist created a comprehensive LIVED leadership assessment and development report.
-This was then shared with participants during a 1-1 coaching feedback session for development purposes and followed up with 1-1 conversations with a HR business partner and the group MD.
+Upon completion of the assessment day our Consultant Psychologist created a comprehensive LIVED leadership assessment and development report.
+This was then shared with participants during a 1-1 coaching feedback session for development purposes and followed up with 1-1 conversations with an HR business partner and the group MD.